aisingapore/TagUI/README.md

 0 * * * * /full_path_on_your_server/tagui_crontab
 ```

 To call an automation flow from your application or web browser, use below API syntax.
 Automation flows can also be triggered from emails using the API.
-For email integration, install and set up [TA.Mail](https://github.com/tebelorg/TA.Mail) (mailbot to act on incoming emails).
+For email integration, [install TA.Mail](https://github.com/tebelorg/TA.Mail) (mailbot to act on incoming emails).
 ```
 your_website_url/tagui_service.php?SETTINGS="flow_filename option(s)"
 ```